samer-alhalabi/Explore-your-LinkedIn-Network/README.md

-# Explore-your-LinkedIn-Network
+## Explore-your-LinkedIn-Network

-This project will show you how to explore your LinkedIn network
+In this project, I will show how to request your data from LinkedIn, download it, and then analyze it.